 Handicapped accessible parking spaces are available in all NYRA lots.
 Curbside drop off is not available.

 Note: There are no breakfast parking refunds on Travers Day when admission gates open early and NO clubhouse breakfast is served.

 If you have reserved seats (tickets), arrive any time that you wish after gates open.
 Remember, though, that parking is first-come-first-served, and the first post is in the early afternoon most days.

 Admission Gates Open:

-If you want to hang out at the track earlier, consider Breakast at Saratoga.
+If you want to hang out at the track earlier, consider Breakfast at Saratoga.
 This is a really unique opportunity to watch the horses' morning workouts, while enjoying a delicious breakfast trackside.
 You can bring in your own breakfast and sit on the green metal benches in the apron (the space between the Clubhouse and the rail), or take in the fabulous breakfast buffet on the Clubhouse Porch.
-The buffet breakfast is served from 7AM until just before 9:30AM.
-(At 9:30, breakfasters must leave the grounds until the gates open a little later in the morning.)
+The buffet breakfast is available from 7am until just before 9:30am, offered every day EXCEPT Travers Day.
+(Breakfast patrons must leave the grounds before 10am for a trackside parking refund and may return when the gates open a little later in the morning.)

 Paddock Saddling Area and Winner's Circle